Department of Linguistics

 My research on Korean is relatively wide-ranging, beginning with Categories and Case (1989).
 I maintain an ongoing interest in case-related phenomena as well as processing and acquisition, and I have co-authored a bilingual ‘root dictionary’ of Korean (The Handbook of Korean Vocabulary, University of Hawai‘i Press, 1996) as well as a book on Korean phonology for second language learners (The Sounds of Korean, University of Hawaii Press, 2003).

 Finally, I have a strong interest in the acquisition and maintenance of ‘heritage languages’—a broad category that includes both the family languages of immigrants to America (e.g., Korean) and endangered indigenous languages around the world.
-I am particularly devoted to the preservation and revitalization of the Jeju language of Korea.
+I am particularly devoted to the preservation and revitalization of Jejueo, the language of Korea's Jeju Island.

 Where I'll be--upcoming talks